Travel & Accommodation

 If you are planning a trip to London and want to stay somewhere that avoids some of the commotion of the capital city, we can offer you the perfect solution.
 A great alternative to a hotel in London, Pentahotel Reading is just a ten-minute walk to Reading Station.
 Usually there are 611 trains per day that run between Reading and London, so you should have more than a few choices when it comes to what time you want to make your journey.
 Speaking of which, if you pick a fast train, you can find yourself in central London in just 25 minutes, and tickets can be under £20, especially if you book them in advance.
 Easy!

 Malmaison Reading is conveniently located next to Reading train station and close to the town centre.
 Built in 1844, our Reading hotel is the oldest surviving station hotel in the world, perfectly retaining the style and decadence of the golden age of rail travel.
 Think luxe decor, roll-top baths, and gigantic, soft beds and you're on the right lines.
 Take your pick from 75 fabulous rooms and suites, each complete with only the best amenities, and settle in for the night.

 1. Love Unites Festival; 2.
 Hill's Meadow Car Park

-We're just a short walk from the train station and easily located from the main entrance of the train station, turn left and head down Forbury Road towards the roundabout.
+The Love Unites Festival is just a short walk from the train station and easily located from the main entrance on the town side of the train station, turn left and head down Forbury Road towards the roundabout.
 Turn left again and head under the bridge until the next roundabout.
-If you can't hear the event by now, then just turn right at this roundabout and you'll arrive at King's Meadow.
+If you can't hear the event by now, then just turn right at this roundabout, and you'll arrive at King's Meadow.